 Commencement 2015 will be held on Saturday, May 9.
 Below are answers to questions frequently asked about Commencement.
 If you have additional questions, please contact the Office of Alumni.

 Yes, personalized announcements may be ordered through our vendor, Jostens, by calling 1-800-854-7464 or by visiting their website: www.jostens.com/college.
-A representative from Jostens will be on campus in mid-March to take orders directly from graduates.
-They can be purchased beginning March 18.

 Students who are members of College-recognized national academic honor societies or approved fraternity and sorority organizations are permitted to wear an appropriate stole or cord during the Commencement ceremony.
 The cord or stole must be sanctioned by the national office of the society or organization.
 Members of the Senior 25 may wear a College-approved stole.
 Kente stoles have also been approved for wear.

 4. When should we plan to arrive in Lake Forest?

 The main festivities will begin on Friday, May 8 and will continue through Saturday afternoon, May 9.
 Some families will choose to arrive early and enjoy campus one last time; others will prefer to attend only the Commencement ceremony on Saturday morning.

 Immediate family members are invited to the following events:

 Friday, May 8: Senior Brunch, Senior Honors Convocation

 Saturday, May 9: Commencement